adjkamel/segsim/README.md

 ## Acknowledgement

- Our code of supervised method is based on a modified versions of [Asformer](https://github.com/ChinaYi/ASFormer) and [MS-TCN](https://github.com/yabufarha/ms-tcn) backbones.
+ Our code of supervised method is based on [Asformer](https://github.com/ChinaYi/ASFormer) and [MS-TCN](https://github.com/yabufarha/ms-tcn) backbones.
 We thank the authors of these codebases.